naturalmechanics/Nealbara/README.md

 2. Using the code
 -----------------

 Neither Openfoam nor Fluidity is required.
-The base component (Nealbara - named after the ancient ocen around Vaalbara) is the only requirement.
+The base component (Nealbara - named after the ancient ocean around Vaalbara) is the only requirement.
 With Nealbara, one can load models, solvers, and constraints, and execute them.
 Everything runs with C/C++ with some python.
 Any modern Unix machine should be enough to handle this.
 In fact, I dont plan any support for windows.

 Read the associated pdf file